itamarst/sensorapi/README.md

 2. A server exposes a REST API and reads data from the database.
    Since these are read-only stateless processes multiple servers can be run if they become a bottleneck.

-Each application initializes the databases if it's not already initialized.
+Each application initializes the database if it's not already initialized.

 ## Packaging